Similan Islands Diving

 As you work shallower the reef becomes more established with some examples of solid table corals, lobed pore corals and yellow pore corals, covered in hundreds of blue and orange christmas tree worms.
 Fish common here include black and white snapper, yellowhead snapper, longnose emporer and occasionally a stalking and sleek great barracuda.

 Safety stops at Coral Reef can be eventful too, as the reef is shallow enough for you to pass the time searching under ledges for the numerous and sometimes very large giant moray eels.
 These mean-looking but mainly harmless creatures, often yellow or green and brown, can grow up to almost 3 metres long.
-Altogether, Coral Reef is a welcome contribution to any Similan diving safari.

 |+ Deep Six

 Similan Island No. 6 - Koh Payu, this is another deep dive forming a 'V'-shaped ridge on the north side of the island.
-The 'V' points north into deep water and the sides of the 'V' form the reef slopes of the island.
+The 'V' points north into deep water and the sides of the 'V' form the reef slopes of the site.

 The best section of the site is located to the north and close to the cracked and exposed rock that marks the dive site.
 Descend down the buoy line here to 10 metres or so and there are several impressive swim-throughs.